-Trastuzumab deruxtecan or Enhertu® is an antibody drug conjugate which is being investigated as a potential third line treatment option for people who have secondary HER2 breast cancer and who have previously undergone two targeted HER2 therapies31.
+Trastuzumab deruxtecan or Enhertu® is an antibody drug conjugate which is being approved as a potential third line treatment option for people who have secondary HER2 breast cancer and who have previously undergone two targeted HER2 therapies31.
 This treatment option was approved by the FDA US in 2019,32 and has been investigated in a clinical trial called DESTINY-Breast0131 33.
 The trial found that treatment reduced tumour size in this group of people 33.
 However, there were significant side effects recorded particularly a lung related effect called interstitial lung disease (ILD).
 This prompted the FDA’s approval to include a clinician warning to carefully monitor patients receiving this treatment for lung disease21.
 It has been approved by NICE and is available for people who have had two previous regimens of targeted therapy that have been unsuccessful.
 For NHS patients it can be accessed via the Cancer Drugs Fund34 and it is also available via NHS Scotland.

 More HER2 Monoclonal Antibodies

 Margetuximab is a monoclonal antibody which targets HER2 proteins.
 In an ongoing phase III clinical trial called SOPHIA, margetuximab in combination with chemotherapy is being compared to trastuzumab in combination with chemotherapy as treatments for secondary HER2 breast cancer in patients who have previously undergone at least two or more targeted HER2 therapies.
 Results have found that margetuximab and chemotherapy reduces the risk of cancer progression by 24% compared to trastuzumab and chemotherapy35.
 This resulted in a statistically significant improvement in progression free survival in people who received margetuximab compared to trastuzumab 36.